 Works protected by copyright: A copyright gives certain exclusive rights to persons who create original works of authorship, including literary, dramatic, musical, artistic and certain other intellectual works.
 This protection is available to both published and unpublished works.

-Sound recording registration can include both the sound recording and the underlying recorded musical, dramatic, or literary work(s), along with the sound recording of the work(s).
-To register both the sound recording and the underlying work on a single application, the copyright claimant must own all rights in both works.
+Sound recording registration can include both the audio recording and the underlying recorded musical, dramatic, or literary work(s), along with the sound recording of the work(s).
+To register both the audio recording and the underlying work on a single application, the copyright claimant must own all rights in both works.

 With one exception, sound recordings are works that result from the fixation of a series of musical, spoken, or other sounds.
 Exception: Under the copyright law, the sounds that accompany an audiovisual work, for example, a motion picture, are not defined as a sound recording but rather Motion Picture/Audiovisual.